-Quarterly performance reports, including the budget position, are presented to the appropriate Member panel and Cabinet, demonstrating performance management against agreed performance indicators and budgets.
+Quarterly financial and performance reports are presented to the appropriate Member panel and Cabinet, demonstrating performance management against agreed performance indicators and budgets.

-Members of the Audit Committee were invited to comment on the AGS and Local Code of Corporate Governance as individual members of the Committee, prior to the Cabinet agreeing both documents.
+Members of the Audit Committee were invited to comment on the AGS and Local Code of Corporate Governance prior to the Cabinet agreeing both documents.

-The Audit Committee reviews the Annual Statement of Accounts, including the final AGS, the Treasury Management Strategy and regular progress reports from both Internal Audit (SWAP) and External Audit (Grant Thornton UK LLP).
+The Audit Committee reviews the Annual Statement of Accounts, including the final AGS, the Treasury Management Strategy and quarterly progress reports from both Internal Audit (SWAP) and External Audit (Grant Thornton).